trOnk12/rijksmusem/documentation/README.md

 *  (optional) CCPA (U.S. privacy string) consent value
 *  (optional) integrator context.
 This contain information that the integrator should provide and will be used by the SDK (for example for vast macro expansion)

-For client side scenario you may use any streaming server and you are not require to use an AIS.
+For client-side scenario you may use any streaming server and you are not require to use an AIS.

-## Prerequisites for ‘Server Side Insertion’
+## Prerequisites for ‘Server-Side Insertion’

-In order to successfully integrate the ‘Server Side Insertion’ you will need to set the following information:
+In order to successfully integrate the ‘Server-Side Insertion’ you will need to set the following information:
 * in afrConfig:
    *  server = the name of Adserver used to insert ads from
    *  endpoint = contains the identifier of zone to retrieve creatives to be displayed by the companion banner